ONE WEEK BEFORE YOU GET YOUR KEYS

 Your final signing appointment ideally happens at least 1 day prior to Closing and Funding.
 It can transpire on the same day, but it isn’t ideal.
 If you are signing the final documents out of the state, we’ll need to pay extra attention to timeliness.
 And YES!
 You can sign your final documents while out of town AND close on your new home.

 Final signing appointments aren’t usually scheduled until the day before they actually happen.
 Why?
 The escrow company is waiting on the lender to send over the final documents.
 Until they have those, they don’t know that they WILL be able to schedule the signing!
 Much like putting the horse before the carriage.
-Allocate at least an hour of time to signing.
-Although it often takes less, you do have to sign a lot of documents as a buyer.
+Allocate at least an hour of time to signing your final loan documents.
+Although it often takes less time, you do have to sign a lot of documents as a buyer.

-If you have a hard time getting time off OR the Escrow Office is located further that you want to travel, a licensed notary can come to you.
+If you have a hard time getting time off OR the Escrow Office is located further that you want to travel, a licensed notary can come to you!
+If you are purchasing your home with cash, you may have the option of signing your final loan documents electronically.

 I try to be at every single signing.
 This is one of the last milestones in purchasing a home and I do my absolute best to be there!
 If however, the signing conflicts with a prior obligation I can not adjust, I’ll be with you in thoughts and fortunately the professional you are signing with, is capable of answering any and all questions!